-Airbus racks up more orders over Boeing: ‘It’s a big number’
+Airbus racks up more orders over stricken Boeing

 The Indigo deal comes almost two years after the investment firm bought 430 narrow-bodies in Airbus’s biggest-ever order.
 It comprises 32 new orders worth about $4.5 billion at list prices, and the conversion of 18 of the earlier planes to the longer-range jet.
 Indigo-owned carriers now operate a combined 295 Airbus planes and with the new commitments have ordered 636.

+American will take 20 new A321XLR planes and convert 30 existing A321neo orders.
+The Fort Worth, Texas-based airline is expected to use the plane as a replacement for its aging fleet of 34 Boeing 757-200 jets.

-Earlier, Australia’s Qantas said it would take as many as 36 XLRs, including 26 conversions, giving the deal a net value of about $1.4 billion, based on a list price of $142 million per XLR.
+Earlier, Australia’s Qantas Airways Ltd. said it would take as many as 36 XLRs, including 26 conversions, giving the deal a net value of about $1.4 billion, based on a list price of $142 million per XLR.

 Qantas is focused on tapping demand from Asia, the world’s fastest-growing travel market.
-With the added range of the XLR, the airline said it will be able to fly narrowbody aircraft on routes such as Cairns-Tokyo and Melbourne-Singapore.
+With the added range of the XLR, the airline said it will be able to fly narrow-body aircraft on routes such as Cairns-Tokyo and Melbourne-Singapore.

 “That changes the economics of lots of potential routes into Asia to make them not just physically possible but financially attractive,” Qantas Chief Executive Officer Alan Joyce said in a statement.